nixworks/public/news/2005/10/9/index.md

 ##### United Kingdom
 ### [ United Kingdom: In a joint statement, Anglican and Catholic leaders voice concerns over euthanasia as the House of Lords gears up for debate on legislation. ](/news/2005/10/9/united-kingdom-in-a-joint-statement-anglican-and-catholic-leaders-voice-concerns-over-euthanasia-as-the-house-of-lords-gears-up-for-debat.md)
-_Context: Anglican, Catholic, House of Lords, United Kingdom, euthanasia_
+_Context: United Kingdom, Anglican, Catholic, euthanasia, House of Lords_

 ##### United Kingdom
 ### [ United Kingdom: Former actress and current Labour MP Glenda Jackson announces she intends to stand against Tony Blair in a leadership bid if he doesn't stand down in the near future. ](/news/2005/10/9/united-kingdom-former-actress-and-current-labour-mp-glenda-jackson-announces-she-intends-to-stand-against-tony-blair-in-a-leadership-bid-i.md)
-_Context: Labour Party, Tony Blair, United Kingdom, Glenda Jackson, MP_
+_Context: United Kingdom, Tony Blair, Labour Party, MP, Glenda Jackson_

 ##### Typhoon
 ### [ Tropical Storm Vince, the 20th named storm of the season (making the current Atlantic hurricane season the 2nd most active since recording first took place) is gaining hurricane strength while heading towards Europe.
 It is unusual for such a storm to form so far east in the Atlantic Ocean, and more so gaining hurricane strength, since the waters are much cooler than in the Caribbean area. ](/news/2005/10/9/tropical-storm-vince-the-20th-named-storm-of-the-season-making-the-current-atlantic-hurricane-season-the-2nd-most-active-since-recording.md)
-_Context: Europe, typhoon, 2005 Atlantic hurricane season, Atlantic Ocean, Caribbean_
+_Context: Atlantic Ocean, 2005 Atlantic hurricane season, Europe, typhoon, Caribbean_

 ##### Southend Pier
 ### [ Southend Pier, in the East of England, is devastated by a fire. ](/news/2005/10/9/southend-pier-in-the-east-of-england-is-devastated-by-a-fire.md)